SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 .. index:: Monitors, Gathering statistics, statistics

 ==================================
-Gathering Satistics
+Gathering Statistics
 ==================================

-SimPy Monitors which allow statistics to be gathered and simple summaries calculated.
+SimPy Monitors allow statistics to be gathered and simple summaries calculated.

 The Bank with a Monitor